gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/timepicker.md

 # TimePicker

-Represent a control from where you can choose/modify a time:
+Represents a control from which you can choose or modify a time:

 <img src="img/timepicker.png" width=200/>